plone/plone.restapi/docs/source/endpoints/relations.md

 :language: http
 ```

-### Delete relations by combination of source, target and relation name
+### Delete relations by a combination of source, target, and relation name

-You can delete relations by their relation name and either a source or target.
+You can delete relations by a combination of either any two of their relation name, source, and target, or a combination of all three.
 In the following example, you would delete a relation by its relation name and target.

 ```{eval-rst}